nlbse2023/code-comment-classification/README.md

     - `classifiers`:  We have trained Random Forest classifiers (also provided in the folder) on the selected sentence categories.
     - `input`: The CSV files of the sentences for each category (within a training and testing split). **These are are the main files used for classification**.
 See the format of these files below.
     - `results`: The results contain a CSV file with the classification results of each classifier for each category.
-    - `weka-arff`: readymade input files for WEKA, with TF_IDF and NLP features extracted from the sentences (more information below).
+    - `weka-arff`: ready-made input files for WEKA, with TF_IDF and NLP features extracted from the sentences (more information below).
+    - `project_classes`: CSV files with the list of classes for each software project and corresponding code comments.
 - ### Pharo
   Same structure as Java.
 - ### Python